explosion/spacy-transformers/README.md

 ### Tokenization alignment

-Transformer models are usually trained on text preprocessed with the "word-piece" algorithm, which limits the number of distinct token-types the model needs to consider.
-Word-piece is convenient for training neural networks, but it doesn't produce segmentations that match up to any linguistic notion of a "word".
-Most rare words will map to multiple word-piece tokens, and occasionally the alignment will be many-to-many. `spacy-pytorch-transformers` calculates this alignment, which you can access at `doc._.pytt_alignment`.
+Transformer models are usually trained on text preprocessed with the "wordpiece" algorithm, which limits the number of distinct token-types the model needs to consider.
+Wordpiece is convenient for training neural networks, but it doesn't produce segmentations that match up to any linguistic notion of a "word".
+Most rare words will map to multiple wordpiece tokens, and occasionally the alignment will be many-to-many. `spacy-pytorch-transformers` calculates this alignment, which you can access at `doc._.pytt_alignment`.
 It's a list of length equal to the number of spaCy tokens.
-Each value in the list is a list of consecutive integers, which are indexes into the word-pieces list.
+Each value in the list is a list of consecutive integers, which are indexes into the wordpieces list.

 If you can work on representations that aren't aligned to actual words, it's best to use the raw outputs of the transformer, which can be accessed at `doc._.pytt_last_hidden_state`.
-This variable gives you a tensor with one row per word-piece token.
+This variable gives you a tensor with one row per wordpiece token.

 If you're working on token-level tasks such as part-of-speech tagging or spelling correction, you'll want to work on the token-aligned features, which